 I felt weak, overwhelmed with my life, angry, and disappointed.
 Facing custody battles, job changes, moving again, and bankruptcy.
 Constantly sick, and exhausted, I felt like my life was falling apart.

 But I survived

-That was nine years ago, and somehow I survived it.
+That was years ago, and somehow I survived it.
 Writing this, I realize I never gave myself credit for all the things I was doing right.
 For the courage it took to make changes in my life and to simply keep going.

 Things aren’t so complicated these days.
 The stresses in my life are far less catastrophic.
 But like snow packed into a ball, rolling along and getting bigger and bigger, the small daily stresses can quickly become too much.

 There are so many ways to live a life.
 Why is it so many of us live in a state of constant overwhelm and anxiety?
 Maybe the specific causes of our overwhelm are different, but I see and feel it everywhere.
 We are stressed and angry and fearful.
 But it doesn’t have to be that way.